Articles related to faience

 Faience - The World's First High Tech Ceramic - Archaeology

-Ancient faience is a completely manufactured material created (one assumes) to imitate the bright colors and gloss of hard-to-get gems and used in jewelry ...
+Ancient faience is a manufactured material imitating bright colors and gloss of semi-precious gems first used in Egyptian jewelry about 5500 years ago.

 Faience - Faience Pottery - About.com